dhis2/training-docs/content/tracker_use/lg_program_indicator_analysis.md

 #### Add the program indicator "COVID-19 days between symptoms onset and consultation" to your report and update your line list

-From the data tab, add the PI "COVID-19 days between symptoms onset and consultation"
+From the program dimensions tab, add the PI "COVID-19 days between symptoms onset and consultation"

 ![days_between](resources/images/program_indicators/table3_add_days_btwn.png)